 NOTE: Always perform a Secure Format before using Pre-Record.
 A Secure Format restores the SSD back to factory out-of-box settings, and optimizes the SSD for Pre-Record.

 NOTE: To use Pre-Record only for specific situations, map Pre-Record to a key (Menu > Settings > Setup > Keys > Record: Start Pre-Record).
-For more information, go to "Keys" on the next page.
+For more information, go to "Keys" below.

 INDICATOR